NGC 3521 as the Milky Way near twin: spectral energy distribution from UV to radio decameter ranges

 UTR-2 (Ukrainian T-shaped Radio telescope, second model) is located 30 km away from Chuhuiv city, Kharkiv region, Ukraine.
 Its exploitation started in 1971, and for fifty years \citep{Konovalenko2021}, until the end of February 2022, this instrument worked continuously on many scientific programs\footnote{Until the UTR-2 was significantly damaged as a result of the occupation of the Chuhuiv district of the Kharkiv region during the Russian military aggression against Ukraine.
 After the end of hostilities, it is planned to significantly modernize the UTR-2 with the help of the European astronomical community \citep{Albergaria2025}}.

 UTR-2 consists of two mutually orthogonal multi-element phased antenna arrays, arranged in the shape of the letter "T" (a Mills cross-type configuration without one (fourth) arm).
-The larger array, North-South, with dimensions of 1800×60 m and consisting of 1440 elements (half-wave dipoles of the Nadenenko system), is located along the meridian and is responsible for resolution by declination ($\sim12^\circ\times20'$ at 25 MHz).
+The larger array, North-South, with dimensions of 1800×60 m and consisting of 1440 elements (half-wave dipoles of the Nadenenko system), is located along the meridian and is responsible for declination resolution ($\sim12^\circ\times20'$ at 25 MHz).
 Its effective area is $\approx$100,000 m$^2$.
-The smaller array, West-East, with dimensions of 900×60 m and consisting of 600 elements, is located along the parallel and is responsible for resolution by right ascension ($\sim40'\times12^\circ$ at 25 MHz) and has an effective area of $\approx$40,000 m$^2$.
-Observations could be performed separately on each of the antenna arrays as well as in the mode of their signal multiplying.
-The last allows obtaining a synthesized pencil beam with a size of $25'\times25'$ at 25 MHz \citep{Konovalenko2016}.
+The smaller array, West-East, with dimensions of 900×60 m and consisting of 600 elements, is located along the parallel and is responsible for right-ascension resolution ($\sim40'\times12^\circ$ at 25 MHz), with an effective area of $\approx$40,000 m$^2$.
+Observations could be performed separately on each antenna array, as well as in the mode of their signal multiplication.
+The latter allows the synthesis of a pencil beam with a size of $25'\times25'$ at 25 MHz \citep{Konovalenko2016}.